leopardshadow/VLSI-Testing/hw2/report.md

 $$
 In [Numerical Recipes](https://en.wikipedia.org/wiki/Numerical_Recipes), a = 1664525, c = 1013904223 and M = 2^32 is used.

+Notice the problem of overflow!!!
+Choose proper data type!!!

 ### Results

 #### c17.bench (total 14 gates)